ctrf-io/ctrf/docs/schema/results.md

 ---
 sidebar_position: 2
 title: Results Object
-description: Welcome to the CTRF Documentation.
+description: Details of the Results Object in CTRF.
 ---

 The `results` object is the core component that encapsulates the data for a single test run.
 It is the primary entry in the schema and contains three required properties [`tool`](/docs/schema/tool), [`summary`](/docs/schema//summary), [`tests`](/docs/schema/tests) and optional properties [environment](/docs/schema/environment) and [extra](/docs/schema/extra)